 V SIGNIFICANT LEGAL AND PRACTICAL DEVELOPMENTS

 i Market economy status

-In the Porcelain case (2018),11 the China Ceramics Industrial Association put forward the argument that the normal value must be calculated on the basis of actual costs and sales data of each exporter.
+In the Porcelain anti-dumping case,11 the China Ceramics Industrial Association put forward the argument that the normal value must be calculated on the basis of actual costs and sales data of each exporter.
 The Ministry, however, indicated that the exporters included in the sampling applied for the non-market economy (NME) treatment and provided their data accordingly (i.e., without any costs and domestic sales information).
 The following questions arose in this case:

 - Does the acknowledgment of the alleged 'automatic switch' of China to market economy status make the choice for cooperating companies between MET and NME treatment irrelevant, and if so, should the Ministry have requested the cooperating companies that asked for NME treatment to provide their costs and domestic sales data?